Educational Leadership Master's Program

 EDLP 386: Organization and Human Resource Development, Spring, (3cr)

-prior to starting.
-General guidelines for the proposal are
+semester prior to starting.
+General guidelines for the proposal

-the handbook and should be discussed with your advisor.
+are listed in the handbook and should be discussed with your

 Applications for the Master's program can be downloaded from